Unveiling the Ionized and Neutral ISM at z > 10 : The Origin of [O III] /[C II] Ratios from a Sub-parsec Resolution Radiative Transfer Simulation: Results

 The orange dotted line indicates the \CII emission originating from \HII regions.
 Its time evolution also tracks the 10\,Myr-averaged SFR, but it contributes less than 1\% most of the time as shown in section \ref{subsubsec:origin_gas}.
 Only at the cosmic age of 472-479\,Myr does \CII from \HII regions contribute about 56-66\%.

 The left-bottom panel illustrates the time evolution of the \OIII/\CII ratio.
 As discussed above, the relatively flat \CII evolution implies that the fluctuations in the line ratio largely trace those of \OIII, $\log U_{\rm ion}$ and 10 Myr-averaged SFR, which is a similar behaviour only recently reported by \citet{Kohandel:2025}.
 We see that the most intense starburst phases reach \OIII/\CII $\sim$ 50 at the starting time of bursty star formation ($t_{\rm Univ}\sim 460\, {\rm Myr}$).
 The ratio rapidly decreases to 0.2 at the beginning of the mini-quench but increases to 0.4 at $t_{\rm Univ} \sim 500 \, {\rm Myr}$, due to the different decreasing timescales of \OIII and \CII luminosities.
-Interestingly, the \OIII/\CII fluctuation is similar to that of mass ratio of $M_{\rm HII}/M_{\rm HI}$ even the latter amplitude is 1-dex smaller than that of \OIII/\CII.
-We will explain the correlation between \OIII/\CII and $M_{\rm HII}/M_{\rm HI}$ in Section \ref{subsec:physical_origin}.
+Interestingly, the \OIII/\CII fluctuation is similar to that of the mass ratio of $M_{\rm HII}/M_{\rm HI}$ ratio even the latter amplitude is 1-dex smaller than that of \OIII/\CII as shown in the right-middle panel of Figure \ref{fig:redshift_evolution}.
+In the same panel, we also plot the time evolution of the gas density ratio between ionized and neutral components, $\langle n_{\rm HII}\rangle/\langle n_{\rm HI}\rangle$, where each density is weighted by the luminosity of the \OIII 88\mum and \CII158 \mum lines, respectively.
+The density ratio also shows a similar trend.
+We will explain the correlation between \OIII/\CII and $M_{\rm HII}/M_{\rm HI}$ ($\langle n_{\rm HII}\rangle /\langle n_{\rm HI}\rangle$) in Section \ref{subsec:physical_origin}.

-Finally, we plot the time evolution of the metallicity in the right-bottom panel because some theoretical simulations have been argued that \OIII/\CII correlate with metallicity \citep[e.g.][]{Arata:2020}.
+Finally, we plot the time evolution of the metallicity in the right-bottom panel because some theoretical simulations have argued that \OIII/\CII correlates with metallicity \citep[e.g.][]{Arata:2020}.
 We find that the metallicity fluctuation is not very large compared to radiation fluctuations.
 Since accelerated gas by SNe remains bound within the halo at $z \lesssim 13$, the metallicity gradually increases with time even during the mini-quenched phase.
 Therefore, the redshift evolution of FIR luminosity does not trace gas metallicity very much in comparison to other properties (SFR, EUV/FUV radiation fields).
 However, the luminosity would be correlated with the metallicity when we compare galaxies with the same SFR \citep[e.g.,][]{Inoue:2014}.